alvaroscelza/propylon-test/README.md

 This project is a backend application that imports a JSON file with hierarchical tree structure into a database, and provides an API endpoint to retrieve the next 20 elements from the tree based on a specific element ID.

+WARNINGS:
+- Some data docs have repeated ids, so I am generating auto incremented ids instead.
+- '(...) returns the next 20 elements from the tree.' means: 20 elements whose parent is element, with a higher level that the given element and with a subchapter.
+Like Chapters 1.1 (level 2) or 1.2.3 (level 3) are for Chapter 1 (level 1).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.